What's Actually in Your Wine (And Why It Matters More Than You Think)

 Many spray with glyphosate and a variety of pesticides, which is just another layer of concern.
 The kicker?
 Wine labels in the U.S. don’t even require producers to list all the ingredients, leaving us in the dark about what we're actually drinking.
 So unless a bottle is certified organic, biodynamic, or sourced from a reputable clean wine brand, it’s pretty much a mystery what’s inside that bottle.

-If you’re someone who struggles with allergies or sensitivities like histamine intolerance, sulfite sensitivity, or migraines, you know how challenging it can be to find beverages that won't trigger a reaction.
-And for those who are wellness-minded, avoiding processed foods is a lifestyle choice that can make a huge difference in how you feel.
+If you’re someone who struggles with allergies or sensitivities like histamine intolerance, sulfite sensitivity, or migraines, and for those who are wellness-minded, avoiding processed foods is a lifestyle choice that can make a huge difference in how you feel.

 Biodynamic vs Organic vs Natural vs Clean: Let’s Clear This Up